Complete Guide to Raw Material Inventory Management

 This means you need to have a system of monitoring and managing these raw materials throughout your manufacturing process, from the moment they’re ordered to the time they’re used in production (this is referred to as your “supply chain”).

-Once you have visibility on your raw material inventory, you can really start to do some “big lever” actions for your business (you know, the ones that REALLY make a difference to your bottom line!).
-We’re talking things like optimizing your manufacturing processes, fully understanding your costs to manufacture and more.
+Once you have visibility on your raw material inventory, you can really start to do some “big lever” actions for your business — the ones that actually move the needle.
+We’re talking optimizing your manufacturing processes, understanding your true costs to manufacture, and making pricing decisions based on real numbers rather than gut feel.

 Why it is important to track your raw materials